DanielCiccC/DanielCiccC.github.io/COMP3506/notes/textbook_wk1.md

 Henceforth, to capture the growth of an algorithms's running time, we will associate a function $f(n)$ that characterises the number of primitive operations performed, relative to the input size $n$.

 ## Focus on worst-case input
-- characterise the running times in terms of the wrost case, as a function of the input size, $n$, of the algorithm.
+- characterise the running times in terms of the worst case, as a function of the input size, $n$, of the algorithm.
   - easier than avergae case analysis

 # Recursion
 Begin with the following four example of the use of recursion, providing an python implementation for each: